chipmuenk/modular_synths/teensy/teensy_usb_audio_loopback.md

 ## Audio Buffering

 The TeensyDuino audio library is hard-coded for 16-bit, 44.1kHz sample rate, with a 128-sample buffer (2.9 ms latency).
 The USB connection is hard-coded for stereo.
 During compilation, the Arduino IDE needs to be set to `Tools -> USB Type -> Audio`.
-See also https://www.pjrc.com/teensy/td_libs_Audio.html
+See also [PJRC: Teensy Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) and, in more detail, [Github: Audio Library Internals](https://github.com/TeensyUser/doc/wiki/Audio-Library-internals).

 The audio buffer size for all audio connections needs to be set with `AudioMemory(numberBlocks)` during `setup()` where `numberBlocks` is the number of 128 sample blocks, for a start a value of 10 (29 ms) is fine.
 Higher numbers reserve more memory that might be needed otherwise, lower numbers might cause "hiccups" due to buffer underflows.
 For debugging, use the function `AudioMemoryUsageMax()`.
 See the discussion [AudioMemory() - what parameter should I pass?](https://forum.pjrc.com/index.php?threads/audiomemory-what-parameter-should-i-pass.39245/).
 See the example [teensy_usb_audio_fir_filter.md](./teensy_usb_audio_fir_filter.md) for an example how to use these functions.